cysouw/diathesis/text/c07_reflexive.md

 ### [ ND | Nd ] Self-inflicting dative reflexive {#sec:reflexive-self-dative}

-Verbs with a dative argument can often be used reflexively, although such usage often has a rather poetic or humorous touch to it [@next a-c].
+Verbs with a dative argument can be used reflexively, although such usage often has a rather poetic or humorous touch to it [@next a-c].
 The verbs listed here can surely be extended when (even) more poetic freedom is allowed.
 However, this construction does not appear to be very frequent.

 ::: ex
 a.
 Ich begegne mir selbst mit größter Achtung.